+b.
+Formats

-- 1. All regular season rules apply to Tournament games except as provided in this Section. - 2.
-Tournament Format & Seeding: - a.
-Formats - i.
-Single Elimination a team is eliminated after one loss. - ii.
-Double Elimination a team is eliminated after its second loss.
+i.
+Single Elimination - a team is eliminated after one loss.

+ii.
+Double Elimination - a team is eliminated after its second loss.
 As a result, there are two brackets, the Winners bracket (where winners continue to play) and the Elimination bracket (where teams continue to play after their first loss).
 The Championship is the final game between the winners of the Winners and Elimination brackets.
+However, since the winner's bracket has not lost a game, if that team loses the first championship game, there is an "If Necessary" game to decide the ultimate champion.